A totally thrilling combo tour that takes you to see the famous Golden Circle and onto Langjökull Glacier, for an incredible snowmobile ride.

 The drive up to our Snowmobile Base Camp will show you more beautiful Icelandic nature scenes.
 It is then time to change gear!
 Your snowmobile guide will give you some simple driving tips, then you suit up, strap on your helmet and rev up a snowmobile!
 Feel your adrenaline fire into action as you roar off over the beautiful high landscapes of Langjökull´s crazily beautiful white wilderness.
 You will get a great perspective on the stunning Arctic beauty of Iceland´s glaciers.

-We drive you back to Reykjavík and drop you off outside the City Hall at Vonarstræti, some time between 18:00 and 19:00.
-This is right in the heart of the city, giving you the chance to get some supper from a local café or restaurant.
+We drive you back to Reykjavík and drop you off at your accommodation in Reykjavik, sometime between 18:00 and 19:00.
+During this time, you will have the chance to get some supper before your evening excursion starts.

 At *20:30 our specialist northern lights guide will pick you up where we dropped you off.
 We cannot say in advance which direction we will go in!
 We follow the best forecast and head to wherever is best to maximise your chances of seeing vibrantly colored aurora swirling across the night sky.
 Our search will always take us out into the countryside and away from the artificial lights of the city.
 The aurora are an astonishingly beautiful natural phenomenon of the northern sky, we will do our very best to see them.
 You will return to Reykjavík between midnight and 00:30, we drop you off where we picked you up.

-On this incredible tour you can tick 5 incredible items of your to-do-in-Iceland bucket list in one go.
+On this incredible tour, you can tick at least 5 incredible items off your to-do-in-Iceland bucket list in one go.